|

 Wheel and Handbuilding Classes

-All of these classes are in our Portland store with a maximum 12 students.
+All of our eight-week classes have a maximum of 12 students.

 Call 503.283.1353 to sign up: no online class registration.